 Thanks to advanced logistics and automation processes slashing operation costs, consumer pricing within the meal kit service is more competitive.
 Although the price of meal kit services has been reasonably high in the past, a few benefits, like EveryPlate and Dinnerly, have found ways to cut costs, allowing them to provide more affordable pricing.
 As many meal kit services struggle to obtain and keep customers, partly due to the high price, we can expect more meal kits to look for ways to lower costs to appeal to more consumers.

 Pre-Made Meal Choices

 Another key selling point for this industry is convenience.
-When this industry began, meal kits just sent ingredients and a recipe for you to follow, and you cooked everything yourself.
-Although handy, this still required a time commitment and required prepping, cooking, and cleanup.
+When this industry began, meal kits sent ingredients and a recipe for you to follow, and you cooked everything yourself.
+Although handy, this required a time commitment and prepping, cooking, and cleanup.
 Recently, pre-made meal kits have become popular.
 These come pre-cooked and require no preparation or cleanup.
 We can bet that the next stage of meal kits will completely do away with the prep and cook steps.

 Large Companies Buying Smaller Ones

 It has been a growing trend in recent years for big companies to buy out small ones.
 For instance, Chef’s plate was bought out by Hello Fresh, and GoReadyMade was bought out by Freshly.
 By purchasing the smaller companies, the more giant meal kit services are expanding their operations while decreasing competition.
 As meal kit services continue to develop and need to be profitable, the acquisitions and mergers will probably increase.

 The convenience of delivery is another reason some people use this service.
 In light of this, many meal kits are beginning to offer comprehensive delivery services.
 In addition, some meal kits offer multiple delivery times throughout the day, making them good breakfast, lunch, or dinner options.